-AG Bell LOFT participants are deeply impacted by their experience.
+AG Bell LOFT participants are deeply affected by their experience in the program.
 Common themes from both participants and parents about their experience include: LOFT is empowering; LOFT helps break down barriers; LOFT builds trust and openness; LOFT is life-changing.
 Participants often experience a new sense of belonging and describe the positive effects of having a new support system through other LOFT participants.

 We also hear from LOFT parents and teens that within weeks of returning home, they are already using skills and knowledge they learned at LOFT.
 Parents of the LOFT attendees tell us that their teen gained confidence, a sense of belonging and acceptance, and true friends who understand the challenges of living with hearing loss.

-Below is a selection of testimonial quotes from teens and parents of the 2009-2015 LOFT programs.
+Below is a selection of testimonials from teens and parents of the 2009-2018 LOFT programs.

 Youth at Risk